About

 An important aspect of the project is to provide globally representative data coverage.
 Some regions have a much higher density of lakes than others.
 The observability of a water body from satellites largely depends on its size and shape, with the best results achieved in lakes with stretch of open water that are at least 2 km away from the nearest land.
 The current selection of 2024 target lakes is shown in the following figure.

-The list of lakes, including their location and thematic ECV data availability for version 2.1.0 can be downloaded in csv format (lakescci_v2.1_metadata) or shp format (lakescci_v2.1_shp).
-The codes of availability are as follow: (0) data available at least 50% of the temporal coverage (1) data available less than 50% of the temporal coverage (2) lakes no covered by satellite instruments (3) lakes with bad quality measurements (4) lakes under analysis.
+The list those of lakes, including their location and thematic ECV data availability for version 2.1.0 can be downloaded in csv format (lakescci_v2.1_metadata) or shp format (lakescci_v2.1_shp).

 Data used for the generation of the lakes_cci products come from multiple instruments in different satellite missions.
 Therefore, the temporal resolution and spatial coverage are identical between the lake products.
 The figures below show the spatial coverage of Lake Water Level, Lake Water Extent and Lake Surface Water Temperature.